Get a prescription for hyperpigmentation cream (dark spots)

 - Go to the pharmacy to buy your treatment and wait for results

-Process to getting a prescription for hyperpigmentation
+Process to getting a prescription for hyperpigmentation cream

 Through Miiskin, you can connect with a dermatologist for an online consultation using photos.
-The dermatologist will evaluate your condition and, if appropriate, write you a prescription for hyperpigmentation treatment.
+The dermatologist will evaluate your condition and, if appropriate, write you a prescription cream for hyperpigmentation treatment.
 You can then pick up the prescription at your preferred pharmacy.

 Why get hyperpigmentation treatment with a Miiskin-affiliated* dermatologist?